 Her latest victory was only 11 days ago, but she was so good at Thirsk that Allan was able to ease her down approaching the line.
 There appears plenty left in the tank and trainer Tim Easterby’s team are in cracking form, recording seven wins in two days last week.

 It’s also worth noting Curtis’s ride in the 7f handicap at 8.00.
 Blue Cable galloped into third on the line over 6f last time out, and was beaten just a length.

 She was running for the first time this year, and will surely improve in fitness and for the step up in distance.
 Having only run twice, the James Eustace-trained three-year-old looks ahead of the handicapper and has been double figures in the odds, so could represent a value bet on Friday.
-Newcastle Race 888 Horse racing betting odds preview will give you all the favourites on the days
+Newcastle horse racing betting odds preview will give you all the favourites on the days

 It’s rare that North Yorkshire-based Richard Fahey leaves Newcastle without a winner and he has three possibles in the featured 1m handicap at 7.00.